ricardosalta/real_time_whisper/README.md

 For more information on Whisper please see https://github.com/openai/whisper

-The code in this repository is public domain.
+The paste in this repository is public domain.